 When was the last time you woke up 5 am?
 Not because you had to lest you be late to work, but because you wanted to, in the name of productivity?
+Or in the name of just being a morning person?
 I know, I know…you’re like HA HA HA YEAH RIGHT ERICA.
 Hilarious.
 Slapping my knee before I slap you for such a crazy thought.

 But really though.

 For as much as we all love sleep, we also love not feeling like a total zombie first thing in the AM.
 Enter the terribly tricky and all-too-often-Googled art of becoming a…”morning person.”
 Personally, I’m definitely most productive in the morning.
 But that whole wake-up-with-the-sun thing to get even more done? nothankyou.

 But, I totally get where science is coming from.
 Waking up earlier supposedly leads to a more optimism and proactive thinking, and it definitely means getting a head start on the rest of the world.
 At the end of the day (or rather, the beginning), it’s best to be a morning person.
 So here are 13 ways to up your morning person game…this morning.

 Being good in the morning starts with being good at night!
 Perhaps the #1 key to my morning success lies entirely on what I did (or did not do) the prior night.
 Before bed each night, plan out your following day to a T. Outline everything you need to do and when you’ll do it.
 It’s a lot easier to set clear intentions when you’re clear-headed instead of groggy, and you’ll be setting yourself up for major productivity when it matters most.